-I've pretty much realized I'm asexual to a large extent and it's a learning process.
+I've definitely realized I'm a bi-romantic asexual and it's a learning process.
 If you don't know what those terms mean, it's not rude to ask (politely).
 It doesn't mean I don't want a relationship - it just means any relationship will have to respect my limits whilst respecting my partner's possible needs.
 In mid-2015 I realized I had fallen (mutually) in love with my best friend and she's now my fiancée.
 She moved from SF to live with me mid-February, so that's good.
 I'm polya, so if I meet somebody and stuff develops, I'm allowed.

 If you enjoy cuddling, watching movies, playing RPGs, reading, creating, cooking veggie foods, and keeping the melodrama in your life limited to books you read or movies you watch, we might make a good match.
 Those things make me quite happy.

-I live with my Miniature Dachshund (Femme Pois) and Pembroke Welsh Corgi (Zweite 'Ein'), my fiancée, our Sphynx cat (Smeagolina, Lady of the Dark Realm), and a roommate (who I met through this site).
+I live with my Miniature Dachshund (Femme Pois), Pembroke Welsh Corgi (Zweite 'Ein'), my fiancée, our Sphynx cat (Smeagolina, Lady of the Dark Realm), and a roommate.

 I know no relationship can complete me.
-I'm at a point where I'm ready to allow people close to me.
-Maybe even close enough to give full trust.
 I believe my friends should _and do_ take precedence in my life.

 I love to do photography, to write song lyrics and semi-autobiographical stories, do hardcore journaling, bake, and design anything from photo shoot series to web applications.
 You can easily find something you want to read in my large and diverse book collection; it spans centuries and diverse fictions and serious philosophy or autobiographies or even my Terry Pratchett's Discworld collection or my Agatha Christie collection (which includes her two autobiographies or my favorite, her collection "The Mysterious Mr. Quin").

 Perfect dates: Staying in: Watching Netflix/Amazon Prime/YouTube/DVDs, walking my dogs, and cuddling whilst reading to one another and drinking tea or whiskey straight with a soda chaser and maybe eating homemade veggie food.
-Going out: Let's have Ethiopian or Thai, and hit DNA Lounge or Cat Club after Wicked Grounds, then return to walk my dogs.
-They are my children, after all, so they're part of the package.
+Going out in Cleveland?
+Cheap is good.
+Dog walks are good.
+Tea and late night films are good.
+Happy Dog is a safe bet.
+So is the Cedar Lee.

 I am honest, unique, and normal.